Munawwar/react-pack-mule/README.md

 This library only has 6 exported functions in total - 3 of them demonstrated above.
 Another 2 will be explained in the next two sections.

-`useStore` does a shallow equality by default.
+`useGlobalState` does a shallow equality by default.
 You can change it to strict equality or deep equality by passing a custom comparator as second argument.

 ## Contents